zeddmaxx/AutomateWA-sux/Timeline&Scoping.md

 * 31st June - 20th July : Integrate the code suite with the Jenkins CI.
 * 21st July - 30th August : Cleanup, write and update documentation.

-In order to achieve the above tests I researched a few open source web accessibilty testing frameworks like axe cli, AATT and ppa11y.
-The best way of amalgamating features of these 3 testing frameworks is -
+In order to achieve the above tests I researched a few open source web accessibilty testing frameworks like axe cli, Pa11y and AATT.
+The best way of amalgamating features of these testing frameworks-
+AATT has a really great felexible API available through which we can set the errors, output, engine and the level of checking that we want to do(e.g: WCAG2A, WCAG2AA etc), It can be used for checking the accessibility of pages that require Login and Sign Up.
+On the other hand Axe cli and Pa11y are great tools which have immense potential via the command line.

 After combining the testing frameworks we'll have a test suite with about 0 false positives and very good efficiency in testing for web accessibility.
 We can then begin to code the tests and integrate them with our Jenkins CI.
 A great step that we can take is by involving the community into this project so that they can suggest problems they face and we can try to code and incorporate those tests in our test suite.